 What is Innocent Spouse Relief?

-Under federal tax law, married individuals may choose to file their income tax returns jointly or separately.
+Under federal tax law, married couples may choose to file their income tax returns jointly or separately.
 There are advantages to both.
 However, when filing jointly, both individuals are liable for all of the tax debts associated with a joint return.

 This means the IRS has the legal right to go after either spouse to collect on a tax debt.
 It doesn’t take much thought to see how this can be unfair.
 If one spouse commits illegal or illicit acts without the other spouse’s knowledge they can qualify for innocent spouse relief and not be held liable.